studioemma/Pimcore-bundle-installation-bundle/README.md

 # Pimcore BundleInstallationBundle

-This Bundle adds helper functions to allow easy installation of Pimcore Bundles.
+This Bundle adds helper methods to allow easy installation of Pimcore Bundles.

-## Included helper functions
+## Included helper methods

 * Installation of Class Definitions
 * Installation of Field Collections